NagelTech/NTJsonStore/README.md

  - Add notifications when collections or objects are modified.
 This also enables caching.

  - Add notifications when query results are changed.
-(This becomes possible with robus query caching.)
+(This becomes possible with robust query caching.)

  - eliminate ensureSchema support in favor of starting tasks immediately?